Tyree R. Rivers: Start of career

 Rivers received his commission as a second lieutenant of Cavalry in June 1883.
 He was assigned to the 3rd Cavalry Regiment, and performed duty at posts including Whipple Barracks (Arizona), Fort Davis, (Texas), and Fort Sill (Indian Territory).
-His duties in the American Southwest included scouring and patrols in Arizona during the Geronimo campaign of the American Indian Wars and garrison duty at posts near the lands of the Cheyenne and Arapaho Tribes in Indian Territory (present-day Oklahoma).
+His duties in the American Southwest included scouting and patrols in Arizona during the Geronimo campaign of the American Indian Wars and garrison duty at posts near the lands of the Cheyenne and Arapaho Tribes in Indian Territory (present-day Oklahoma).
 Rivers was assigned to temporary recruiting duty at Jefferson Barracks, Missouri from September 1887 to February 1888.
 He served at Fort McIntosh, Texas from February 1888 to March 1889, and at Fort Clark, Texas from March to October 1889.
 He was assigned to Camp Peña Colorado, Texas in October 1889 to June 1893, and took part in the U.S. response to the Garza Revolution's efforts to conduct activities against the Mexican government from the U.S. side of the border.
 He was promoted to first lieutenant in January 1889, and appointed to command Camp Peña Colorada and the Cavalry detachment stationed there.

 In June 1893, Rivers was posted to Fort Riley, Kansas, where his additional duties included recorder for the Board on Revision of Cavalry Drill Regulations (May 1894 to March 1895) and secretary of the Cavalry and Light Artillery School (November 1894 to August 1895).
 He was the 3rd Cavalry's regimental quartermaster at Jefferson Barracks from August 1895 to June 1897 and regimental adjutant at Fort Ethan Allen, Vermont from June 1897 to April 1898.
 During the Spanish–American War, Rivers served as regimental adjutant during the regiment's organization and training at Camp George H. Thomas, Georgia from April 23 to May 12, 1898.
 He was then assigned as aide-de-camp to Major General Samuel B. M. Young, who commanded during combat in Cuba the Cavalry Division that was part of the Fifth Army Corps.
 After returning to the United States in August 1898, Rivers joined the Second Army Corps as it prepared for Philippines service at posts including Camp George Meade, Pennsylvania and Camp MacKenzie near Augusta, Georgia.
 He was promoted to captain in October 1898 and assigned to command Troop F, 4th Cavalry Regiment.